-I play guitar and sing in a band.
-It’s a mixture, from older classic rock stuff like Led Zeppelin through to stuff like The White Stripes.
-I do some guitar teaching as well.
+I play guitar and sing in a band!
+We play older rock stuff like Led Zeppelin through to stuff like The White Stripes.

-I’m also into meditation.
-I have a daily meditation practice, which is one of the ways I stay well for myself.
-It just helps to ground me and centre me.
+I’m also into meditation which is one of the ways I stay well for myself.
+It helps to ground and centre me.

 What kind of television, films, and music do you enjoy?

-At the minute, I’m pretty obsessed with reading Irvin Yalom’s stuff.
-One of my ambitions is to read more novels because nearly everything I read is to do with counselling or therapy and mental health.
-I keep saying to myself that I need to read more novels, so it’s on my list of things to do.
+I’m obsessed with reading Irvin Yalom’s stuff.
+I’d like to read more novels because nearly everything I read is to do with counselling or therapy and mental health!

 What do you do to stay well?

-I enjoy spending time in nature, and it’s really cool where I live because we’ve got a few parks and things.
+I enjoy spending time in nature – it’s really cool where I live because we’ve got a few parks and things.

 I also like exercising and weight training.
 I’ve got a little garage gym set up with weights.
 I’ve been a bit lazy lately, but I usually train three or four times a week.
-It’s good for the mental benefits apart from anything else.
+It’s good for the head.

-What would you say are the main issues young people are facing today?
+What would you say are the main issues people are facing today?

 One of the benefits is people these days are being offered more support around their mental health.
 It’s no longer something that’s just pushed under the carpet and buried.
-Young men and women are no longer being expected to just get on with things and put up a front.
-I think places like The Mind Map are making it more accessible for young people to talk about how they feel.
+People are no longer being expected to just get on with things and put up a front.
+I think places like The Mind Map are making it more accessible for people to talk about how they feel.